live-clones/recalbox/scripts/release/README.md

   * `description`
   * `icon`
   * `feature_level` ⇒ ???
+* `tarballs` ⇒ array of tarball URLs to be uncompressed in created partitions (they are assigned to partitions defined in `partitions.json` in the same order : 1st tarball in `tarballs` is assigned to 1st partition in `partitions.json`, 2nd tarball in `tarballs` is assigned to 2nd partition in `partitions.json`, etc… and they override any `tarball` directive defined in `partitions.json`!)
 * `supported_models` ⇒ array of strings which at least one must be present in `/proc/device-tree/model` for the OS to be considered compatible with the hardware
   * `Pi Zero` matches all Pi Zero models (Zero, Zero W, Zero WH)
   * `Pi Model` matches all Pi1 models (A, B, A+, B+)